Navigating the Underused Housing Tax Landscape in Canada

 Understanding why people leave their homes vacant is not only important for gaining insights into the perspective of property owners and investors but also for assisting the Canadian government in better understanding the reasons influencing these decisions and coming up with better solutions.

-Fear of Tenant Evictions
+Fear of Tenant Disputes

-Their Investment Strategy
+Investment Strategy

 Second Homes or Vacation Properties